 Barth Smelting Corp

 EPA collected soil samples from unpaved areas throughout the Terrell Homes in March 2013 to determine if historic operations conducted on this property and the neighboring property had impacted the soil.
-The soil sampling results received in May 2013 indicated that two sampling locations near the community building of Terrell Homes had levels of lead present in surface soil that significantly exceeded the EPA residential soil screening level of 400 parts per million.
-Newark Housing Authority installed temporary construction fencing on May 10, 2013 to restrict access to the grassy area behind the community building.
-On Monday, May 13, the EPA replaced the construction fencing with a temporary chain link fence to restrict access to the contaminated areas until more permanent measures can be taken.
+The soil sampling results received in May 2013 indicated that two locations near the community building of Terrell Homes had levels of lead present in surface soil that significantly exceeded the EPA residential soil screening level of 400 parts per million.
+In May 2013, the EPA installed a temporary chain link fence to restrict access to the contaminated areas until more permanent measures could be taken.

 Additional soil samples were collected from the grassy area behind the community building in mid-May and along the property line in August, 2013 to determine the extent of contamination.
 Elevated levels of lead were present in the top two feet of soil extending from the property line to approximately 25-30 feet onto the Terrell Homes property behind the community building.

 Cleanup activities began at the site in December 2013 with the removal of trees, shrubs and fencing as necessary for the removal of contaminated soil.
 Next, the excavation of lead-contaminated soil to a depth of one foot in the unpaved play areas along the northern boundary of the Terrell Homes property was completed and the excavated area was backfilled with clean fill material.
 Soil was excavated up to the fence line separating the Terrell Homes property from 99 Chapel Street.
 Erosion controls were put in place to prevent lead-contaminated soil present on the 99 Chapel Street property from moving onto unpaved areas of Terrell Homes.